Well it is not Father’s Day quite yet but I wanted to show you the card that I made for my father.

 - And then when you are done send it to your Silhouette Cameo to cut.

 And Ta Da!
 You have an your own circle design.

 Day 5 -Tardis Parking Stall

 Today is the last day of Doctor Who week.
 And for the last day I have another vinyl piece.
-It is another Tardis but for a Tardis parking stall.
+(Image removed upon author’s request.)
 I thought that it was a really cool image that I found when I was searching Doctor Who things.